Non-Cartesian Guarded Recursion with Daggers: Application: Semantics of Guarded Symmetric Pattern matching

 \subsection{Semantics of Ground Types}

-We now show that the categories $\NN$ and $\QQdag$ make for a suitable model of guarded symmetric pattern-matching.

-We interpret types at the level of objects and functors.
-For the interpretation of types, we make use of the category $\NNe$, which is the guarded construction arising from $\CC_e$, the subcategory of $\CC$ whose morphisms are all dagger epimorphisms.
+For the interpretation of types, we use the category $\NNe$, which is the guarded construction arising from $\CC_e$, the subcategory of $\CC$ whose morphisms are all dagger epimorphisms.
 Note that $\NNe$ is a wide subcategory of $\NN$, in the sense that they have the same objects.

-Point~\ref{rec:rig} is tackled above in Lemma~\ref{lem:rig-nq}.
+We tackle Point~\eqref{rec:rig} in Lemma~\ref{lem:rig-nq} above.
 This allows for the introduction of sum types $\oplus$ and tensor products $\otimes$.
-Moreover, Theorem~\ref{th:param} ensures that locally contractive functors admit parameterised fixed points, fitting Point~\ref{rec:para}.
+Moreover, Theorem~\ref{th:param} ensures that locally contractive functors admit parameterised fixed points, fitting Point~\eqref{rec:para}.
 Therefore, inductive types $\mu X .
 A$ can be formed, under the condition that $X$ is guarded in $A$ (see \secref{sub:classic-syntax}).
 Together with the later functor, we have a suitable model for the type introduction rules below.

 The interpretation of a type judgement $\Theta \vdash A$ is a functor $\sem{\Theta \vdash A} \colon (\NNe)^{\abs\Theta} \to \NNe$.
 The denotation of $\sem{\Theta \vdash \later A}$ is obtained by postcomposing $\sem{\Theta \vdash A}$ with the later functor $L^{\CC_e} \colon \NNe \to \NNe$, and the one of $\sem{\Theta \vdash \mu X .
 A}$ is $\sem{\Theta,X \vdash A}\nnoma$ (see Theorem~\ref{th:param}).